 3. Book Early for Bucket List Items

 Have you always dreamt of hiking the Inca Trail?
 Or cruising the Galapagos Islands?
 Or maybe splurging on a deluxe lodge in remote Patagonia?
 Well, whatever your bucket list includes, make sure you get in early, so you don’t get disappointed.
-We recommend booking at least 6 months in advance for the Inca Trail and anywhere from 6 to 12 months in advance for Galapagos cruises or Patagonian lodges (especially over the peak Christmas and New Year period).
+We recommend planning your holiday to South America at least 6 months in advance, especially for the Inca Trail, and anywhere from 6 to 12 months in advance for Galapagos cruises or Patagonian lodges (especially over the peak Christmas and New Year period).

 4. Allow Room for Error

 It is not unusual for delays to occur in South America.
 That is why we always recommend allowing some room for error.
-Especially when it comes to major highlights of your holiday, such as a Galapagos cruise.
-Try to arrive in Ecuador a few days prior to the cruise, rather than just one night before.
+Especially when it comes to major highlights of your holiday, such as a Galapagos or Amazon cruise.
+Try to arrive in the country a few days prior to the cruise, rather than just one night before.
 This way, if there are any schedule changes or delays, you don’t need to stress about missing the boat!

 5. Don’t Move Too Fast!

-Hopefully these tips will help you plan your trip to South America.
+Hopefully, these tips will help you plan a holiday to South America.
 But if this all sounds too confusing – contact our Travel Specialists today!
 After all, we have been designing comprehensive tailor-made tours to Latin America for more than 45 years.
 So let us take the stress and anxiety out of the planning process.
 All you need to do is sit back and enjoy the anticipation that comes before a holiday of a lifetime.